Scalable Dynamic Topic Modeling with Clustered Latent Dirichlet Allocation (CLDA): Background and Related Work

 \subsection{Topic Modeling}

 Clustered Latent Dirichlet Allocation is presented as an extension of LDA for analyzing large corpora that can be partitioned into segments~\cite{LDA}.
-LDA has a number of assumptions.
-It assumes that words are unordered, topics are distributions of words, and multiple topics can contribute to a document that is a mixture of topics.
-It also assumes that the prior distribution of each topic is a Dirichlet distribution, which distinguishes it from more generalized methods.
+LDA incorporates a number of assumptions.
+These include assumptions that words are unordered, topics are distributions of words, and multiple topics can contribute to a document that is a mixture of topics.
+Additionally, there is an assumption that the prior distribution of each topic is a Dirichlet distribution, which distinguishes it from more generalized methods.
 Only the output of the model (i.e., documents) can be observed directly.
 The topics and topic mixtures are latent variables that must be inferred.

 With the LDA method, documents are assumed to be generated by sampling topics from their topic mixture, and sampling words from those topics, and repeating this process to generate all words in the document.
 Topics are randomly seeded, and then iteration proceeds using Bayesian inference.
 During each iteration, LDA compares each document with the topic and updates the topics for the next iteration, which continues until a stopping criteria is met.
 Convergence can be measured either by change in the inferred parameters, or by another objective metric of the model such as the likelihood of producing the input set \cite{LDA}.
 Formally, for a mixture of $K$ latent topics, where topic $k$ is a multinomial distribution $\phi_k$ over a $W$-word vocabulary, for any document $D_j$, its topic mixture $\theta_j$ is a probability distribution drawn from a Dirichlet prior with parameter $\alpha$.
 For each $i^{th}$ word $x_{ij}$ in $D_j$, a topic $z_{ij} = k$ is drawn from $\theta_j$, and $x_{ij}$ is drawn from $\phi_k$.
 The generating process for LDA is